 Plus, it’s a cute little rover.
 Kids love the thing.
 They pressure their parents to name family pets after it.
 Burger King sells a small plastic version of it with their happy meals, or whatever they make there.
 T-shirts.
 Pajamas.

 In any case, our erstwhile hero, the little rover, is Artificially Intelligent – and he’s funny.
 Maybe his voice is by Paul Giamatti.
-And he gradually sort of wakes up, comes to consciousness, and falls head over heels – monitor over wheels – in love with the world, in love with landscapes, with everything – with emotion and memory – in love with love, and hope, and fear – and he starts to wax poetic over a radio-link back to mission control, his friends and creators, they’re cheering, and to television viewers sitting on sofas at home, going on about how wonderful everything is.
+And he gradually sort of wakes up, comes to consciousness, and falls head over heels – monitor over wheels – in love with the world, in love with landscapes, with everything – with emotion and memory – with hope and fear – and he starts to wax poetic over a radio-link back to mission control, his friends and creators, they’re cheering, to television viewers sitting on sofas at home, going on about how wonderful everything is.

 How beautiful that world, in which he travels alone, can really be.
 It’s not lonely, see.
 He’s on fire inside.
 His own little robot mind is as deep as the canyons he explores.

 Kids in the cinema aren’t blinking at this point; it’s too amazing.
 Everyone’s in love with this little rover.
-It’s like bloody Dead Poets Society out there; everyone’s feeling it.
 Everyone’s alive.
 Cynics are vomiting into popcorn boxes.

 But then the Martian seasons change, and the rover has to shut down – to be shut down, by mission control.
 The kids in the cinema start to worry.
 Frowns appear.
 Dads grow nervous, re-crossing their legs, only vaguely reassured that the film is rated PG.